 Wendy started Girls Group with a colleague in 1999.
 She wanted to provide a safe and supportive space that was accepting of all self-identified girls to be themselves, and to not have to feel pressure to conform to stereotypes.
 She has always been passionate about the advancement of gender equity.

 She envisioned having conversations with girls about topics they had never had the opportunity to discuss: gender stereotypes, media literacy, patriarchy, body image, feminism, women’s history.
 Although she was in her early 30s when she started the groups, she had vivid memories of her experience as an adolescent girl.

 Much of what she experienced was similar to what she was hearing all those years later.
 She wanted girls to have what she didn’t have – a place to process and explore the context of those experiences.
-She was going on a hunch, and in the last 16 years, hundreds of girls have shown her hunch was on the mark.
+She was going on a hunch, and in the last 21 years, hundreds of girls have shown her hunch was on the mark.

 She hopes in a small way Girls Group helps girls to realize they are not alone in their struggles, they have a voice, and they have the power to create positive change.

-Amy moved to the Comox Valley from Ontario 13 years ago and has been working with Girls Group for 10 years.
+Amy moved to the Comox Valley from Ontario 13 years ago and has been working with Girls Group for more than 10 years.
 She is consistently amazed by the resiliency, courage and strength shown by the participants in Girls Group as well as the skills and knowledge shown by the women she works with.

 Amy considers the safe and supportive environment which Girls Group provides its participants an essential part of healthy development through the ups and downs of adolescence and young adulthood.
 She is strongly committed to the feminist principles that Girls Group is based on and believes in a strengths based approach to her work.